-I’ve written thousands of SEO blogs and SEO web pages.
+I've written thousands of SEO blogs and SEO web pages.
 I went ahead and captured this not-quite-as-thrilling-as-X-men-but-still-not-awful process on camera for you.
-You can watch it on my YouTube channel:
+You can watch it on my YouTube channel and get it with all the screenshots here.

 I'll put a short synopsis here, so you can simply scroll and check out the steps I use to write an SEO blog.
 They are: